Eternals movie ending explained: Marvel links, sequel hints

-Eternals arrived in the Marvel Cinematic Universe on Friday, with Oscar-winning director Chloé Zhao's movie hitting theaters after a yearlong pandemic delay.
+Eternals has arrived in the Marvel Cinematic Universe, with Oscar-winning director Chloé Zhao's movie hitting theaters after a yearlong pandemic delay.
 Dipping into Marvel's cosmic comic book storylines, it introduces a new group of immortal superheroes who've lived quietly on Earth for centuries, battling the savage Deviants and helping human civilization progress.

 The movie takes place after Avengers: Endgame, when billions of vanished people returned after a five-year absence and the world is suddenly feeling pretty crowded.
 We'll also have a separate article diving into the post-credits scenes, if you want to jump straight to those.